Get Organized for More Time, More Health and More LIFE!

-- Income 2019 – (create anew one each year to simplify searches and bookkeeping, then archive the previous year)
+- Income 2020 – (create a new one each year to simplify searches and bookkeeping, then archive the previous year)

-- Expenses 2019 – (create anew one each year to simplify searches and bookkeeping, then archive the previous year)
+- Expenses 2020 – (create a new one each year to simplify searches and bookkeeping, then archive the previous year)

 - Health & Wellness – (health visits, treatments remedies and relevant articles go here)